Passenger In Car Accident Rights: What You Need To Know

 However, as I explained above, under the new auto law, once the new No-Fault PIP medical benefits coverage levels become available in insurance policies issued or renewed after July 1, 2020, a commuter’s coverage of accident-related medical expenses will be limited by the coverage level he or she selected in his or her own policy or by the coverage levels chosen in the policies of the commuter’s spouse and/or resident relative.
 (MCL 500.3107c(5)).
 These new No-Fault PIP medical benefits coverage levels after July 1, 2020 will include: $50,000 (for drivers on Medicaid); $250,000; $500,000; and an unlimited option.
 (MCL 500.3107c(1))

-What if I am a passenger in a car accident without insurance?
+What if I am an injured passenger in a car accident in Michigan without insurance?

-If you are a passenger in a car accident without insurance in Michigan and also don’t have auto insurance coverage through a policy belonging to your spouse or a resident relative, the No-Fault law will still protect you if you have been injured.
+If you are an injured passenger in a car accident in Michigan without insurance and also don’t have auto insurance coverage through a policy belonging to your spouse or a resident relative, the No-Fault law will still protect you if you have been injured.

 Importantly, your coverage for No-Fault PIP medical benefits under the Michigan Assigned Claims Plan will be limited to $250,000.
 (MCL 500.3172(7)(a))